Hu Jintao: Rise to power

-Before the opening of the 14th National Congress of the CCP in 1992, senior party leaders, including Deng and Chen Yun, were to select candidates for the CCP Politburo Standing Committee (PSC) to ensure a smooth transition of power from the so-called second-generation leaders (Deng, Chen, Li Xiannian, Wang Zhen, etc.) to third-generation leaders (Jiang Zemin, Li Peng, Qiao Shi etc.).
+Before the opening of the 14th National Congress of the CCP in 1992, senior party leaders, including Deng and Chen Yun, were to select candidates for the CCP Politburo Standing Committee (PSC) to ensure a smooth transition of power from the so-called second-generation leaders (Eight Elders) to third-generation leaders (Jiang Zemin, Li Peng, Qiao Shi etc.).
 Deng also proposed considering another candidate for a further future transition, preferably someone under fifty to represent the next generation of leaders.
 Song Ping, as the organization chief, recommended Hu as an ideal candidate for the prospect of a future leader.
 As a result, shortly before his 50th birthday, Hu Jintao became the youngest (aged 49 in October 1992) member of the seven-member Politburo Standing Committee, and one of the youngest Politburo Standing Committee members since the Communist Party assumed power in 1949.

-In 1992, Hu became leading member of the Secretariat of the Chinese Communist Party, which oversaw day-to-day operations of the CCP Central Committee, and the Central Party School, which was convenient for him to bring up his own supporters among senior CCP cadres.
+In 1992, Hu became the first-ranking member of the Secretariat of the Chinese Communist Party, which oversaw day-to-day operations of the CCP Central Committee, and the president of the Central Party School, which was convenient for him to bring up his own supporters among senior CCP cadres.
 Hu was also put in charge of the ideological work of the CCP.
 Although Hu was considered heir apparent to Jiang, he always took great care to ensure that Jiang be at the center of the spotlight.
 In late 1998, Hu promoted Jiang's unpopular movement of the "Three Stresses" – "stress study, stress politics, and stress healthy trends" – giving speeches to promote it.
 In 2001, he publicized Jiang's Three Represents theory, which Jiang hoped to place himself on the same level as other Marxist theoreticians.
 In 1998, Hu became vice president, and Jiang wanted Hu to play a more active role in foreign affairs.
 Hu became China's leading voice during the United States bombing of the Chinese embassy in Belgrade in 1999.